Ivan1248/vidlu/README.md

    └─ pretrained
 ```

-If the "data" directory is not in some "&lt;ancestor>", either one (`VIDLU_DATA` pointing to the "data" directory) or more (`VIDLU_DATASETS`, `VIDLU_PRETRAINED`, and `VIDLU_EXPERIMENTS`) env. variables have to be defined.
+"&lt;ancestor&gt;/data" is found automatically if "&lt;ancestor&gt;" is an ancestor directory of `dirs.py`.
+Otherwise, the environment variable `VIDLU_DATA` should point to the "data" directory.

+The "cache" directory should preferably be on an SSD. "datasets" and other directories, can be a slower disk.
+Data from "datasets" is not accessed after being cached.

+Alternatively, the paths can be defined through multiple environment variables: `VIDLU_DATASETS`, `VIDLU_CACHE`, `VIDLU_PRETRAINED`, and `VIDLU_EXPERIMENTS`.

 ### Running experiments

 `scripts/run.py` is a general script for running experiments.

 The `train` command is chosen by running `python run.py train ...`.
 It creates an `Experiment` instance from command line arguments and directory paths from `dirs.py`.
 The `Experiment` constructor creates a `Trainer` instance using factories from `vidlu.factories`.
 The `train` command runs evaluation and training.
-Interrupted or finished experiments can be continued/reevaluated using the `--resume` (`-r`) argument.
+Interrupted or completed experiments can be continued/reevaluated using the `--resume` (`-r`) argument.
 The command can have the following structure:

 ```sh
 run.py train DATA INPUT_ADAPTER MODEL TRAINER [-h] [--params PARAMS] [--metrics METRICS] [-e EXPERIMENT_SUFFIX] [-r [{strict,?,best,restart}]]